mrkkrp/zip/README.md

 manipulate Zip archives.
 There are three things that should be clarified right away, to avoid confusion in the future.

-First, we use `EntrySelector` type that can be obtained from `Path Rel File` paths.
+First, we use the `EntrySelector` type that can be obtained from `Path Rel File` paths.
 This method may seem awkward at first, but it will protect you from problems with portability when your archive is unpacked on a different platform.
 Using of well-typed paths is also something you should consider doing in your projects anyway.
 Even if you don't want to use the `Path` module in your project, it's easy to marshal `FilePath` to `Path` just